All Guides About Start Here

 1

-Number of CTAs on the highest-converting micro SaaS pages
+Number of buttons on the best-performing pages

 🏗️

-THE ABOVE-FOLD TEST
+THE NO-SCROLL TEST

-The Hero Section: Most Important 5 Seconds
+The Top of the Page: The Most Important 5 Seconds

 ✍️

-The headline formula that works for micro SaaS
+The headline pattern that works

-Headline Examples: What Converts vs What Doesn’t
+Headline Examples: What Works vs What Doesn’t

-Real rewrites from micro SaaS landing pages
+Real rewrites from small SaaS landing pages

 Pattern